 A Theory to Consider: The Allopathic Treatment Cascade

 Before we launch into specifics, let’s take a look at how these medications have a way of intervening in negative ways.
-While antacids and acid blockers have provided a wealth of relief for sufferers, studies into the long-term use of these medications have revealed growing health concerns specifically in relation to the “potential consequences of prolonged acid suppression.”
+While antacids and acid blockers have provided a wealth of relief for sufferers, studies into the long-term use of these medications have revealed growing health concerns, specifically about the “potential consequences of prolonged acid suppression.”

 In an extensive article from Dr. Christopher Amuroso published by the Weston A. Price Foundation, a theory called the allopathic treatment cascade is argued.
-The allopathic treatment cascade refers to two avenues of heartburn treatment that coincide in more serious health issues: firstly, a series of medications that bandage instead of treating the condition, and, secondly, an avoidance of treating the root cause of the condition.
+The allopathic treatment cascade refers to two avenues of heartburn treatment that coincide with more serious health issues: firstly, a series of medications that bandage instead of treating the condition, and, secondly, an avoidance of treating the root cause of the condition.

 Per Dr. Amuroso, the cascade begins with self-medication using OTC antacids (think Tums and Rolaids) and, when symptoms persist, is followed with OTC or prescription medication for hyperacidity — referring to a “set of symptoms caused by an imbalance between the acid-secreting mechanism” and those mechanisms meant to protect your digestive system from acid.
 These next step medications include “HS (histamine 2) antagonists” such as “Axid, Pepcid, Tagamet, and Zantac,” which block acid-secreting H2 receptors and prevent “the production of hydrochloric acid.”

 When you get to this point, for those regularly consuming these medications, one of the major problems is digestion.
-Unfortunately, per the National Institutes of Health, “HS receptor blockers decrease stomach acid secretions over a twenty-four-hour period by 70 percent,” which means your body is unable to properly digest the food you eat during this time period.
-If you’re taking an antacid daily, this means your digestive system isn’t able to appropriately digest food on a regular basis.
+Unfortunately, per the National Institutes of Health, “HS receptor blockers decrease stomach acid secretions over a twenty-four-hour period by 70 percent,” which means your body is unable to properly digest the food you eat during this period.
+If you’re taking an antacid daily, this means your digestive system isn’t able to appropriately digest food regularly.

 If HS antagonists fail, the last medication step of the cascade, before other interventions such as surgery, is typically a prescribed or OTC gastric proton pump inhibitor referred to as a PPI.
 The most common is Prilosec or the prescribed version called Omeprazole.
 Gastric proton pumps “essentially shut down the pumps that make hydrochloric acid for the stomach.”